-The most of them occur in the places of high frequency, just like the offices are.
+Most of them occur in the places of high frequency, just like the offices are.
 So, a managed workplace washroom may be a great idea.

-You do not have to go very far searching for a Staphylococcus bacteria.
+You do not have to go very far searching for Staphylococcus bacteria.
 There are probably some in your own nose, right now.
 It is also commonly found on the skin of healthy people.

 There are over 30 types of Staphylococcus and the most common one is Staphylococcus aureus.
 In most cases, it causes mild infections and symptoms that are more annoying than dangerous.
 They usually cause irritating skin infections.

 However, these tiny bacteria cause a lot of troubles if it reaches your bloodstream.
 Your lung and your heart are in grave danger if this happens.
 S. aureus causes necrotizing pneumonia that is a rare but very deadly disease.

 Also, it can cause septicemia that is blood poisoning, which can have a deadly outcome if not treated properly.
 It usually strikes those with weakened immune systems.

 Different studies showed that S. aureus caused diseases are more present in New Zealand than in other developed countries.
 One more reason to be extra careful about your hygiene.